camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 When mapping events, there are two configuration options:

-1. **The event trigger remains the same**: Even if the target event defines a different trigger (e.g. changed timer configuration), the migrated event instance is triggered according to the source definition.
+1. **The event trigger remains the same**: Even if the target event defines a different trigger (e.g.,  changed timer configuration), the migrated event instance is triggered according to the source definition.
 This is the default behavior when calling `migrationBuilder.mapActivities("sourceTask", "targetTask")`
 2. **The event trigger is updated**: The migrated event instance is triggered according to the target definition.